vrtteja002/AI-Job-App-Assistant/README.md

 - Built with [Streamlit](https://streamlit.io/)
 - Powered by [LangChain](https://github.com/langchain-ai/langchain) and [OpenAI GPT-4o](https://openai.com/)
 - Job data from Google Jobs
-- Special thanks to all contributors and the open-source community

 ---
 Made with ❤️ for job hunters